Skip to content

 static void Main(string[] args) {

-// store the static function increase
+// we register the static function increase

-Operation op = Increase;
+Opération op = Augmenter;

-// execute the delegate
+// the delegate is executed

 int n = op(4, 7);